skhiggins/R_guide/README.md

 ### Naming scripts
 * Include a 00_run.R script (described below).
 * Number scripts in the order in which they should be run, starting with 01.
-* Because a project often uses multiple data sources, I usually include a brief description of the data source being used as the first part of the script name (in the example below, `ex` describes the data source), followed by a description of the action being done (eg `dataprep`, `reg`, etc.), with each component of the script name separated by an underscore.
+* Because a project often uses multiple data sources, I usually include a brief description of the data source being used as the first part of the script name (in the example below, `ex` describes the data source), followed by a description of the action being done (e.g. `dataprep`, `reg`, etc.), with each component of the script name separated by an underscore (`_`).

 ### 00_run.R script
 Keep a "run" script, 00_run.R that lists each script in the order they should be run to go from raw data to final results.
 Under the name of each script should be a brief description of the purpose of the script, as well all the input data sets and output data sets that it uses.
 Ideally, a user could run `00_run.R` to run the entire analysis from raw data to final results (although this may be infeasible for some project, e.g. one with multiple confidential data sets that can only be accessed on separate servers).